CONNECT-platform/inter-auth-spec/SECURITY.md

-choice of signature and MAC algorithms SHOULD be limited to the [minimum requirements of the specification](https://tools.ietf.org/html/rfc7519#section-8), which at the time of this writing would only constitute HMAC SHA-256 ("HS256"). minimum 32 bytes of full-entropy keys should be utilized, i.e. each byte should be chosen independently of other bytes uniformly across all possible values. the shared keys MUST be unique to each pair of communicating parties.
+choice of signature and MAC algorithms SHOULD be limited to the [minimum requirements of the specification](https://tools.ietf.org/html/rfc7519#section-8), which at the time of this writing would only constitute HMAC SHA-256 ("HS256"). minimum 32 bytes of full-entropy keys MUST be utilized, i.e. each byte MUST be chosen independently of other bytes uniformly across all possible values. the shared keys MUST be unique to each pair of communicating parties.